Guarantees and returns – Estonia

 There is a "hierarchy of remedies":

-- Firstly, repair or replacement according to the consumer's wishes and free of charge
+- Firstly, repair or replacement according to the agreement between the trader and the consumer, and it should be free of charge

 - Secondly, refund or reduction of the purchase price if repair or replacement are not possible.